We get a lot of questions about the Night Eating feature and how it works. This article outlines the feature, and how to use it.

-Simply put, Night Eating, when tracked in Zero, records any amount of time you are in your eating (non-fasting) window at night based on your local sunrise/sunset time.
+Simply put, Night Eating, when tracked in Zero, records any amount of time you are in your eating window (the time between a fast's end and the next fast's start) at night based on your local sunrise/sunset time.
 The goal here is to highlight Circadian fasting and to encourage fasting during nighttime hours and eating during daylight hours.

 How is Night Eating Calculated?

 Night Eating time is accrued any time you initiate a fast after Sunset.

 So, for instance, if you start a 13 hour Circadian fast at 2 hours past your local sunset time (based on enabling Location Settings on your iPhone), you would record 2 hours of Night Eating.